InformationSystemsAgency/user-satisfaction-widget/README.md

 ### Step 1: Choose Your Implementation Type

-There are two implementation types depending on your design system:
+There are two implementation types depending on your needs:

-- Henaket Integration
+- **Henaket Integration**: Use this version if your service is being built with [Henaket design system](https://www.figma.com/community/file/1257654638425705295), the visual design is optimised for compatibility
-- Standard Integration
+- **Standard Integration**: Use this version if you are integrating into an existing (legacy) service that is not using Henaket

 ### Step 2: Prepare Your Parameters

 Collect the following required information:

-1. Your service ID from the national service catalog
+1. Your service ID by contacting ISAA via service.admin@isaa.am
 2. Your channel type (optional, defaults to "online")
 3. Your institution ID (optional)